-36. The St. Bernard and Pit Bull mix (also known as the Saint Bullnard and Saint Pitbull)
+36. St. Bernard and Pit Bull mix (Saint Pitbull)

-The big a burly St. Bernard is popular for their playful personalities and charming looks.
+The big burly St. Bernard is popular for their playful personality and charming looks.
 The Saint Bullnard also has these qualities, but their intelligence is heightened thanks to the Pit Bull parent.